 - Rarely are objectives, expectations, issues and drivers of issues identified at the start, which might be why so many initiatives remain unutilised.

-What can we do to move one step further towards measuring and having real impact?
+What can we do to move one step further towards measuring and having a real impact?
 Ask yourself these five questions:

 - Why is the wellbeing of our employees important to us?